collective/mr.migrator/README.rst

 ***************************************************

-mr.migrator is a transmogrifier pipeline runner, either via the commandline or as a Plone plugin.
+mr.migrator is a transmogrifier pipeline runner, either via the commandline or as a Plone add-on.

 - Code repository: http://github.com/collective/mr.migrator
 - Questions and comments to http://github.com/collective/mr.migrator/issues